Mojo::Server::Morbo - DOOOOOOOOOOOOOOOOOOM!

 templates directories in the current working directory.

-Check if file has been modified since last check.
+Check if file from "watch" has been modified since last check and return its name or

 Run server for application.